janaagaard75/janaagaard75.github.io/_posts/2020-09-14-both-traced-svg-and-webp.md

 published: true
 ---

-[gatsby-contentful-source](https://www.gatsbyjs.com/plugins/gatsby-source-contentful/) support both Traced SVGs and WebP, but not both out of the box.
-It is, however, not that difficult to get both.
+[gatsby-contentful-source](https://www.gatsbyjs.com/plugins/gatsby-source-contentful/) supports Traced SVGs and WebP, by using either `GatsbyContentfulFluid_tracedSVG` or `GatsbyContentfulFluid_withWebp`, but you have to choose between one or the other.
+Fortunately is not that difficult to add a fragment query this allows having both.

 ## 1. Define a Fragment With Both Traced SVG and WebP